 I did get a sort of comeuppance.
 I am hopeless at liturgical chant, so all through the pre-Ordination Retreat ... and during the Ordination Mass itself ...
 I was consumed with nervousness.
 To this day, I can remember that wretched Gospel (from S Luke Chapter 12) with its ending " ... and find them so-o, blessed are those ser-ervants".
 But I did get through it, much to the surprise of Fr Michael Watts (Staggers), the Precentor (his ashes now in that little plot behind the Cathedral's Lucy Chapel, together with the remains of so many of the Patrimony ... quorum animabus propitietur Deus).

-Long time ago.
+Long time ago; long time passing.
 So very much water under Folly Bridge ...